cjolson1/Lagunitas-Quality-Assurance/README.md

 During the development process, unit tests are the most critical to ensure quality in the software.
 We recommend in [Tier 1](#tier-1) testing that tests be 70% unit tests & 20% integration tests.
 [Tier 2](#tier-2) tests that are end-to-end should account for 10% of total tests according to <a href="http://googletesting.blogspot.com/2015/04/just-say-no-to-more-end-to-end-tests.html"> Google Testing </a>.

 ### Unit Tests
-Unit testing focuses on individual units of source code, making sure it is up to the expected code standards.
-This type of testing is important to address any issues before progressing.
-Overall, the goal of unit testing is to take the smallest piece of testable software in your project, isolate it, and determine whether its behavior matches what you expect from it.
-It is at this level that a large percentage of defects in software can be detected and identified.
+Unit tests take the smallest piece of testable software in your project, isolate it, and determine whether its behavior matches what you expect from it.
+This type of testing is a critical initial part of the quality assurance process.
+Unit tests provide fast, reliable, isolation of failures.
+This fuels efficient and effective error removal.

 Studies from Microsoft Research, IBM, and Springer tested the efficacy of test-first vs test-after methodologies and consistently found that a test-first process produces better results than adding tests later.
 It is resoundingly clear: